SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ![](assets/chapter-10-images/07.Print-triangle-01.png)

-From the drawing exercises, we remember that it is а good practice **to divide the figure into several parts**.
+From the drawing exercises, we remember that it is a good practice **to divide the figure into several parts**.
 To make it easier, we will divide the triangle into three parts – upper, middle, and bottom.

 The next step is to print **the upper half** of the triangle using a loop: